 So we see that you’ve bought your above ground pool, haven’t you?
 Well, it is only logical now to get a staircase or a ladder for your pool.

-Don’t be alarmed though, we are not trying to scare you.
-What are we doing instead, is that we are stressing the importance of safety.
+Don’t be alarmed, though.
+We are not trying to scare you.
+What are we doing instead, is that we are stressing the importance of safety?

-And for exactly those stringent safety standards that one must personally adhere to, above ground pool ladders and staircases were created.
+And for precisely those stringent safety standards that one must personally adhere to, above ground pool ladders and staircases were created.
 As always, we have rigorously tested and researched a large number of options for you to consider.

 It took us a while, but it was definitely worth the toil.

 Here are the final six that you must consider.

 One of the bigger ladder models, this pool’s steps measure at about 18 inches by 5 inches.

 The maximum load supported is no more than 300 lbs.
 We’re delighted to report that the ladder comes with a lockable Roll Guard Barrier safety mechanism.
 Its function is to lock the steps when not in use.

 In our findings, this model was light in weight and yet reliable in operation.